Corus Entertainment

-Corus Entertainment Inc. is a Canadian mass media company.
-The company was founded in 1987 as Shaw Radio, Ltd. as a subsidiary of Shaw Communications and was spun-off from Shaw in 1999.
-It has prominent holdings in the radio, publishing, and television industries.
+Corus Entertainment Inc. is a Canadian mass media and television production company.
+Formed in 1999 as a spin-off from Shaw Communications, it has prominent holdings in the radio, publishing, and television industries.
 Corus is headquartered at Corus Quay in Toronto, Ontario.

-Corus has a large presence in Canadian broadcasting as owner of the national Global network (15 conventional stations), 39 radio stations, and a portfolio of 33 specialty television services; the company's domestic specialty brands include Showcase, SériesPlus, Slice, Teletoon, Télétoon, W Network, and YTV.
-It also operates services under brand licensing agreements with A&E Networks (History and Lifetime), Paramount Global (CMT and Nickelodeon), Walt Disney Television (including its Disney Branded Television, Freeform via ABC Spark, and National Geographic units), and Warner Bros.
-Discovery (Cartoon Network, Adult Swim, and lifestyle brands).
+Corus has a large presence in Canadian broadcasting as owner of the national Global network (15 conventional stations), 36 radio stations, and a portfolio of 25 specialty television services, the company's domestic specialty brands includes Flavour Network, Home Network, Showcase, SériesPlus, Slice, Télétoon, Treehouse, W Network, and YTV.
+It also operates services under brand licensing agreements with A&E Networks (History, Lifetime, and Crime & Investigation), Paramount Skydance (CMT), The Walt Disney Company (Disney Channel and National Geographic), and Warner Bros.
+Discovery (Cartoon Network, Boomerang, and Adult Swim).
+It previously held rights to WBD lifestyle brands such as Food Network and HGTV (these moved to Rogers Communications in 2025) and Nickelodeon (Canadian distribution of US programming rights moved to the Canadian version of Paramount+ in 2025).

-Corus owns the animation studio Nelvana, animation software vendor Toon Boom Animation, and as well as the children's publisher Kids Can Press.
-The second incarnation of Shaw's media division—formed from the properties of the bankrupt Canwest Global—was subsumed by Corus on April 1, 2016, giving it control of the over-the-air Global network and 19 additional specialty channels.
+Corus also owns the animation studio Nelvana, and children's publisher Kids Can Press.
+The second incarnation of Shaw's media division (formed from the properties of the bankrupt Canwest Global) was subsumed by Corus on April 1, 2016, giving it control of the over-the-air Global network and 19 additional specialty channels.
 In May 2019, Shaw announced that it would sell its shares in Corus for roughly $500 million.

 History

-Origins

-Shaw Communications, founded in 1966, has entered a foray into conventional broadcasting.
-Founded by JR Shaw as Shaw Radio on August 27, 1987, it acquired two Red Deer radio stations, CIZZ-FM and CKGY-FM.
-Further acquisitions by Shaw during this period included CISN-FM Edmonton (1988), CHAY-FM Barrie (1990), CKCK-FM Woodstock (1991), and CFOX-FM and CKLG-AM Vancouver (1992).

-The company in 1995 had acquired CUC Broadcasting's 34% stake of YTV.
-Shaw acquired Rogers' remaining shares of YTV in 1998.